polywrap/kotlin-client/README.md

 This repository hosts a Kotlin implementation of the Polywrap Client.

-Reference documentation is temporarily available at https://autumn-wave-1981.on.fleek.co/
+Reference documentation is hosted at https://kotlin.client.polywrap.io/

 ## Build